All in One View

 All software should include some short guidance on how to use it and what the main options and features are.
 This might be a “quick start” guide with simple examples of common use-cases, or a walkthrough that uses a sample data set.

-Many users will benefit from a frequently asked questions (FAQs) or troubleshooting notes, which describes common error messages, explains why they occur, and the steps to resolve them.
+Many users will benefit from a frequently asked questions (FAQs) or troubleshooting notes, which describes common error messages, explains why they occur, and suggests ways to resolve them.

 Writing style